va-big-data-genomics/trellis-mvp-terraform/README.md

 ## E. Connect GitHub repositories to Cloud Build
 You will need to connect the Trellis functions repository as well as the GATK repo to Cloud Build.
 From the GCP web console navigate to the Cloud Build section, and select the Triggers pane.
 At the top, click "CONNECT REPOSITORY" and follow the instructions to connect both repos.
 The repository information is ddescribed in the `variables.tf` object.

+## F. Create App Engine Application from web console
+Go to the App Engine page and click the button to create an app.
+If you have already created one, you may need to change the app-engine-region variable to match yours.

 ## F. Terraform remaining Trellis resources
 **From the root directory, navigate to the primary trellis Terraform module.**